Travels with V

 In the city that was lost

-After a couple of days in Eilat we start to feel restless and go searching for a travel agency that organizes day trips to Petra in Jordan.
+After a couple of days in the sun and sand in Eilat we start to feel restless and find a travel agency that organizes day trips to Petra in Jordan.
 We manage to get tickets for next day and early next morning we find ourselves by the border control just outside Eilat city.
 It’s a relatively easy procedure to pass through first the Israeli and then the Jordan border.
-And then we jump on another bus that takes us north, passing the Wadi Rum desert with its strangely sculptured landscape and to the entrance to Petra.
+And then we jump on another bus that takes us north, passing the Wadi Rum desert with its strangely sculptured landscape and to the entrance of Petra.

 Most people when they hear of Petra will probably think of the Indiana Jones movie where the final scenes take place inside a large building cut into the rock.
 And the building in question is actually the first one that you encounter entering Petra.
 It’s called the Treasure Chamber, a misleading name since it’s actually a tomb.